European Car Brands

 Saab Logo

-SAAB has a tragic history: having worked in the automotive market for 75 years, it went bankrupt and was closed in 2012.
-Its commercial success began in 1959 with the release of the famous Saab 95 station wagon.
-Then it became a pioneer in the field of safety, developing several technical innovations.
-In 2000, the enterprise was completely taken over by General Motors.
-Several unsuccessful decisions of the new owner started financial problems for SAAB.
+SAAB has a tragic history: after 75 years in the automobile market, it went bankrupt and was closed in 2012.
+Its commercial success began in 1959 with the production of the famous Saab 95 station wagon.
+The company then became a pioneer in the safety field, developing several technical innovations.
+In 2000, the company was completely absorbed by General Motors.
+Several unsuccessful decisions of the new owner led to financial problems for SAAB.
 In 2012, the brand was acquired by National Electric Vehicle Sweden and immediately discontinued.

 Scania AB Logo

-Scania buses and trucks are renowned worldwide because this manufacturer pays attention to quality and modern technology.
-The company has been working for a long time in cooperation with the Spanish company Irizar.
-Together they created a model of the Century 3000 bus, where the body was from Irizar and the chassis from Scania.
-Also, the company produces engines that consume biogas, rapeseed biodiesel, and ethanol.
+Scania buses and trucks are known worldwide, as this manufacturer pays attention to quality and modern technology.
+For a long time, the company cooperated with the Spanish company Irizar.
+Together, they created the Century 3000 bus model, with the body from Irizar and the chassis from Scania.
+The company also produces engines that run on biogas, rapeseed biodiesel, and ethanol.

 NEVS Logo

-The Swedish car manufacturer NEVS is the heir to the world-famous Saab, declaring itself immediately after the venerable brand was closed.
-He retained some of the features of his predecessor but chose a different direction – the development and production of electric cars.
-The company also reflected its progressiveness in its own visual identity.
-Its logo represents the text name of the company, executed in a specially designed lowercase futuristic font from capital letters.
-The minimalist style, the rounded corners of the letters, and the softness of the end of the stripes made it especially attractive and memorable.
-An important role in creating the required visual perception was played by letter spacing, which ensured the creation of a large amount of air, imparting lightness and freshness to the composition.
+Swedish car manufacturer NEVS is the successor of the world-famous Saab company, announcing itself right after the venerable brand closed.
+It retained some features of its predecessor but chose a different direction – developing and producing electric vehicles.
+The company reflected its progressiveness in its visual appearance.
+Its logo is a text name of the company, made by a specially designed lowercase futuristic font of capital letters.
+The minimalist style, rounded corners of the letters, and softness of the stripes’ endings made it particularly attractive and memorable.
+The distance between the letters played an important role in creating the necessary visual perception, which ensured the creation of a large amount of air, giving the composition lightness and freshness.

 Polestar Logo

-Electric vehicles from Polestar are known all over the world today.
-As a product partner of the world famous brand, Volvo Cars Flash in 1996.
-In 2015, the brand became part of Volvo, which is today part of Geely’s Chinese concern.
-The company’s name comes from the sports racing team STCC Polestar, which founded Polestar Performance AB, which was acquired in 2015 by Volvo Cars.
-Production of high-end electric vehicles began in 2017 with introduction of a concise yet sophisticated logo.
-The composition is made up of two triangular checkmarks.
-Their diagonal placement towards the center of the image forms a four-cornered silver star in a gradient rendering.
-The shape creates the accepted symbolic image of the North Star.
-The futurism of the execution brings something cosmic and extraterrestrial into the spirit of the image.
+Polestar electric cars are now known all over the world.
+As a product partner of the world-famous Volvo Cars Flash brand in 1996.
+In 2015, the brand became part of Volvo, which today is part of the Chinese concern Geely.
+The company’s name comes from the STCC Polestar sports racing team, which founded Polestar Performance AB, acquired by Volvo Cars in 2015.
+Production of high-end electric cars began in 2017 with the introduction of a concise but sophisticated logo.
+The composition consists of two triangular flags.
+Their diagonal arrangement to the center of the image forms a quadrangular silver star in a gradient rendering.
+This shape creates a common symbolic image of the North Star.
+The futuristic nature of the execution brings something cosmic and extraterrestrial to the spirit of the image.

 Lynk Co Logo

-Cooperation between the Swedish and Chinese car industry culminated in the creation in 2016 of a joint venture in Gothenburg – Lynk & Co.
+The Swedish and Chinese car industry cooperation resulted in a joint venture in Gothenburg – Lynk & Co. in 2016.
 Its founders were Geely and Volvo Cars.
-During the current time, the brand announced the creation and demonstrated the concepts of three models – the 01 crossovers, the 03 sedans, and the model on the Volvo XC40 platform.
-The company’s emblem was developed as the logo of a trendy modern brand.
+During this time, the brand announced the creation and demonstrated concepts of three models – crossovers 01, sedans 03, and a model on the Volvo XC40 platform.
+The company’s emblem was designed as the logo of a fashionable modern brand.
 It is a text inscription – the name of the company in monochrome.
 The font is made in a modern geometric style without stripes on some letters.
-The letter “O” is especially distinguished by its execution, with a missing segment on the left side.
-This graphical move creates the attractiveness of its combination with the neighboring letter “C,” providing visualization individuality and ease of remembering.
+The letter “O” with a missing segment on the left side stands out.
+This graphic move creates the attractiveness of its combination with the neighboring letter “C,” providing visual individuality and easy memorization.

 Uniti Logo

-The Swedish car industry has rejuvenated a lot.
-It is characterized by the emergence of many young companies that create successful competition for venerable world leaders.
-Among such companies is the 2016 Uniti auto brand.
-His mini-class electric digital city cars are distinguished by their modern, highly aesthetic design and the original 2+1 landing pattern.
-To immediately break into the market and attract attention, the brand paid special attention to its visualization.
-The depth of study and style distinguishes its emblem.
-Made in strict black color, the logo is a textual name of the company, which uses a non-standard sans-serif font, made in the style of electronic fonts.
-Along the entire length of the inscription, a thin white strip cuts the letters, which draws special attention to the inscription.
-This execution brings to the perception of the typeface the feeling of its appearance from the distant future, which echoes the company’s main goal – to acquaint customers with its projects that represent the future today.
+The Swedish automobile industry has been rejuvenated in a big way.
+It is characterized by the emergence of many young companies creating successful competition to the venerable world leaders.
+Among such companies is Uniti, a car brand that came out in 2016.
+Its mini-class digital electric city cars are characterized by a modern, highly aesthetic design and an original 2+1 seating scheme.
+The brand paid special attention to its visualization to break into the market immediately and attract attention.
+Depth of elaboration and style distinguish its emblem.
+Executed in a strict black color, the logo is the text name of the company, which uses a non-standard font sans-serif, made in the style of electronic fonts.
+Along the entire inscription, the letters are cut by a thin white stripe, drawing special attention to the inscription.
+This design makes the font appear from the distant future, which echoes the company’s main goal of introducing clients to its projects that represent the future today.

 Spain

-The Spanish auto industry is less widely popularized than the same direction in other European countries.
-This leads to the erroneous belief that this type of production in the country was founded by the Italians when in 1919, the FIAT concern created its branch near Barcelona.
-However, the first Spanish car saw the light back in 1904, with the advent of the Hispano-Suiza company, whose luxury models have long been successful competitors to the advertised British Rolls-Royce in the same category.
-Even though the development of this type of industry in the country depended on the political situation, and the domestic market could not effectively compete with foreign manufacturers, which led to the massive deployment of products from leading world brands, the history of Spain’s automotive industry deserves special attention.
-In addition to the previously existing, world-famous, but already closed companies, the country’s auto industry is represented today by a dozen recognizable brands – domestic formations and divisions of the world’s leading concerns.
+The Spanish automotive industry is less widely popular than the same industry in other European countries.
+This leads to the mistaken belief that such production in the country was founded by the Italians when 1919 the FIAT concern established its branch near Barcelona.
+However, the first Spanish car saw the light as early as 1904, with the appearance of the company Hispano-Suiza, whose luxury models successfully competed with the touted British Rolls-Royce in the same category for a long time.
+Even though the development of this type of industry in the country depended on the political situation and the domestic market could not effectively compete with foreign manufacturers, which led to the mass introduction of products of leading world brands, the history of the Spanish automobile industry deserves special attention.
+In addition to the previously existing, world-famous, but already closed companies, the country’s car industry is now represented by a dozen recognizable brands – domestic formations and divisions of leading world concerns.

 SEAT